-The details of further modelling work are shown in the TIS, which by extracting the number of commuters from the data and making adjustment for 30% and 20% of the workforce working remotely, calculates the impact of likely continuation of this trend on Weycock Cross.
-The growth factors applied to passenger numbers from Cardiff Airport (now likely set back) and the baseline has not been changed.
+The details of further modelling work are shown in the TIS, which by extracting the number of commuters from the data and making adjustment for both 30% and 20% of the workforce working remotely, calculates the impact of likely continuation of this trend on Weycock Cross.
+The growth factors applied to passenger numbers from Cardiff Airport (despite a likely set back) and the baseline have not been changed.

-The current (during the pandemic) level of home and remote working is likely to reduce in future, in line with measures to tackle the pandemic and as restrictions are lifted.
-The adoption of a 20% scenario for modelling purposes is considered to be a realistically cautious representation, considering the direction of travel and support for remote and flexible working in the long term.
+The peak pandemic level of home and remote working will have reduced as measures to tackle the pandemic and as restrictions were lifted.
+The adoption of a 20% scenario for modelling purposes is considered to be a realistically cautious representation, considering the direction of travel toward and support for remote and flexible working in the long term.
 The impact of flexible working upon peak flows within the modelling data is significant, even in the 20% scenario, and the TIS finds that Weycock Cross would not operate over capacity as a result.
 This document has been reviewed by the Highways Engineer, who is in agreement in regard to its conclusions and raises no objection in relation to traffic generation/ congestion.
+Their most recent response confirms no change in this regard, and Condition 38 restricts development build out beyond 20,000sq.m unless an active travel route is completed connecting Cardiff Airport to Weycock Cross.